Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 Note that if you are using Eppo alongside an existing randomization tool, you can skip right to the [next quick start](/experiment-quickstart).

-### 0. Generate a SDK key
+### 1. Generate an SDK key

 From the Feature Flag page, navigate to the SDK keys tab.
 Here you can generate keys for both production and testing.

 ![Setup Eppo SDK key](/img/feature-flagging/environments/sdk-keys.png)

-For now, let's create a Test environment SDK key by using the "New SDK Key" button.
+For now, create a Test environment SDK key by using the "New SDK Key" button.
 Give the key a name and select "Test" for the Environment.

 ![Generate a SDK key](/img/feature-flagging/sdk-key-modal.png)

 Store the SDK key securely; it is not possible to view it after closing the modal.
 However, generating a new key is easy in case you do lose it.

-### 1. Create a flag
+### 2. Create a flag

 Start by creating a flag for the new page: